Understanding Credit Rating for Businesses in India

 ICRA Limited

 Established in 1991, ICRA Limited is a public limited company based in Gurugram, India.
-ICRA was initially a joint venture between Moody’s and several Indian financial and banking service organizations.
+ICRA was initially a joint venture between Moody’s and several Indian financial and banking service organisations.
 It went public in April 2007.
 ICRA’s main shareholder is Moody’s Investors Service, an international credit rating agency.
 The ICRA Group has four subsidiaries.
 They offer a wide range of credit ratings including corporate debt, financial rating, and market-linked debentures

 Credit Analysis and Research Limited (CARE)